 Bees are essential to all the food we enjoy, but they are in steep decline.
 The bees in the Azores are similar in diversity to Madeira and Cape Verde, but 10 times lower than the Canary Islands.
 While we do not know the causes of this, it could be due to a lack of research or that the island has a high percentage of intensive farming and this has reduced bee numbers.

-All bees found in the Azores are of European origin and are non-threatening or aggressive.
-Unless you threaten them they are highly unlikely to harm you.
+All bees found in the Azores are a mix of European and African bees who are mostly non-threatening or aggressive.
+Unless you threaten them they are highly unlikely to sting you.

 On the estate we are passionate about helping the population recover and we are working on a number of initiatives. to welcome our stripey friends to the area.
 Our strategy is to look into how we can help them over a number of stages.
 These include: